 Low sexual desire is considered a psychological disorder in the US, but aces argue asexuality is no more a mental health issue than homosexuality is.
 We dig deeper…

 “You may kiss the bride” is an iconic pronouncement, enshrined in popular culture as the beginning of happily-ever-after.
 Rachel* wanted the happily-ever-after, just not for the ceremony to end with a smack on the lips.
 One night while searching the internet for alternative ideas (“maybe we could fist bump instead?”), she came across the Asexuality Visibility and Education Network (AVEN).
 “It changed my life,” she said.
 “It opened me up to understanding different sexualities and relationships.
 I was up all night crying.”
-For the first time, she had found others like her.
+For the first time, she had found others like she did.

 Rachel had come out as bisexual in her teens and was engaged by her early 20s.
 But she didn’t want to have sex with her then-fianceé, a situation that landed her in therapy and taking hormones to increase her sex drive.
 The hormones didn’t work and, like so many other asexuals (or “aces”, as they’re also known), Rachel felt broken, until her search for alternative wedding kiss ideas presented a new path.